Ramen Adventures

 DSCF4954.jpg

 Benten has quite a history.
-The original shop was located in Takadanobaba, and had constant lines until it shut down a few years ago.
-Speaking to some former Waseda University people (the university most closely associated with the area), the sheer volume of noodles and affordable price was a key point.
+The original shop was located in Takadanobaba and had constant lines until it shut down a few years ago.
+Speaking to some former Waseda University people (the university most closely associated with the area), the sheer volume of noodles and the affordable price was a key point.

 DSCF4937.jpg

 Well, the shop was on my list, and all I needed was a little nudge.
-That nudge came in the form of near-daily twitter messages from Mr. Yuma, a nerd with a unique collection.
+That nudge came in the form of near-daily Twitter messages from Mr. Yuma, a nerd with a unique collection.
 The above stickers are collectibles from the “Ramen Rally”.
 Little squares of people in the ramen world.

 DSCF3879.jpg